Beyond City Limits: Expanding Rural Education Opportunities in Idaho Article

 “Bluum brought Mike onto our team because he is an outstanding educator with roots in rural Idaho,” confirms Terry Ryan, Bluum’s Chief Executive Officer.
 “Bluum’s strategy is to offer families in smaller communities more choices in education.
 Charter schools will improve learning opportunities for all of our state’s children.
 We couldn’t think of anyone better to try and make this work than Mike Caldwell,” states Ryan.

 The way Caldwell is greeted by school principals, one would think he had been doing this job for much longer than a year.
 He is welcomed like an old friend.
-In Caldwell, leaders immediately recognize someone they can trust.
+School leaders immediately recognize him as someone they can trust.
 This incredible ability to create connections has always been Caldwell’s gift, forged by struggles during his early, nomadic childhood.
 When his family finally settled in Soda Springs, Idaho, in the spring of his fourth grade year, it was their 15th move.

 “In the work we do, relationships are the foundation of everything else.
 It was really my experiences moving as a child that forced me to learn how to build relationships,” reflects Caldwell.